reab5555/Movies-Recommender-Autoencoder/README.md

 ## Results

-The model was trained for 30 epochs, achieving the following results on NVIDIA A100 Tensor Core GPU:
+The model was trained for 30 epochs, achieving the following results:

 - **Best Training Loss**: 0.6570
 - **Best Training RMSE**: 0.8106